ember-learn/ember-blog/content/the-ember-times-issue-171.md

 - [Deprecate the Ember Global](https://github.com/emberjs/rfcs/pull/706)
 - [Modernize Built-In Components (Part 2)](https://github.com/emberjs/rfcs/pull/707)

-While we'd like to cover each and every one in detail, we must ask you to be diligent and have a look when you find time.
+Have a look at the outstanding RFCs when you find time.
 Please feel free to share the links with other developers and participate in the RFCs by providing feedback! 🌟

 ---